 ubuntu-22-04 Ready false 100% 23h

-After creation, the VirtualImage resource can be in the following states:
+After creation the VirtualImage resource can be in the following states (phases):

-• Pending — Waiting for readiness of all dependent resources required for image creation.
+• Pending: Waiting for all dependent resources required for image creation to be ready.

-• WaitForUserUpload — Waiting for the user to upload the image (this state is present only for type=Upload).
+• WaitForUserUpload: Waiting for the user to upload the image (the phase is present only for type=Upload).

-• Provisioning — The image creation process is ongoing.
+• Provisioning: The image creation process is in progress.

-To monitor the image creation process, add the -w flag to the previous command:
+You can trace the image creation process by adding the -w key to the previous command:

 d8 k get vi ubuntu-22-04 -w